cinderblockgames/cindr.musicPlayer.js/README.md

 ### cindrM.player.volume(volume)
 *Valid values: [0, 100]*

-If volume is provided, sets the player volume to the provided value.
-If volume is not provided, returns the current volume.
+If volume is provided, sets the player volume level to the provided value.
+If volume is not provided, returns the current volume level.

 ### cindrM.player.mute(mute)
 *Valid values: true, false*